moorecp/MPD-Growl/README.md

 Both of there can be found in your Growl->Network settings pane.

+If you have required a password for connecting to your Growl server, set it via the config setting `growl_password`.

 #### growlnotify
 The growlnotify method uses the `growlnotify` application ([info here](http://growl.info/extras.php)) that is included with Growl.
 It does not require setting any of the Network options that `ruby-growl` does.